Cardiac rehab nurse salary: what RNs earn in cardiac rehabilitation (2026)

 Within cardiac rehab

 Cardiac rehab coordinator: Hybrid clinical-administrative role managing program scheduling, patient flow, outcomes reporting, insurance pre-authorization, and staff coordination.
 Typically requires several years of cardiac rehab experience and CCRP certification.
-Salary range: $85,000–$100,000.
+Salary range: $91,000–$108,000 – the first step in this career that reliably clears the all-RN median.

 Advanced practice paths

 Cardiology NP (APRN): The most common advanced practice destination for experienced cardiac rehab nurses.
 Graduate preparation in Adult-Gerontology Primary Care NP (AGPCNP) or Adult-Gerontology Acute Care NP (AGACNP), followed by cardiology specialty practice in outpatient clinics, inpatient consultation services, or advanced heart failure programs.
-Salary range: $120,000–$170,000.
+Salary range: $132,000–$180,000, anchored on the BLS May 2025 NP median of $132,300 (SOC 29-1171).
 See our full guide to becoming a cardiology NP.

 Cardiology PA: Less common transition from nursing, but possible for nurses who pursue PA training rather than NP.
 Similar salary range to cardiology NP.

 Cardiac rehabilitation researcher / outcomes specialist: Academic or health system roles focused on program quality data, AACVPR registry participation, outcomes improvement research.
-Salary varies by institution; typically $85,000–$115,000 at academic medical centers.
+Salary varies widely by institution and funding source; typically $90,000–$124,000 at academic medical centers.

 Comparison table: cardiac nursing career salaries